 Pharaoh Amenemhet III was one of the most notable and powerful rulers of Egypt, he was probably the second pharaoh of the oppression.
-During this time the royalty and priesthood of Memphis were closely linked.
-At times it was normal for two high priests to officiate simultaneously at the great temple of Ptah in Memphis.
-This agrees with scripture which states that two priests advised Pharaoh against Moses and Aaron (2Timothy 3:8, 9).

-The Israelites were kept in slavery, producing bricks to build the storage cities of Pithom and Ra-amses.
+During this time the royalty and clergy of Memphis were closely linked.
+The Israelites were kept in slavery, producing bricks to build the storage cities of Pithom and Raamses.
 There is no need to assume any connection between the city of Ra-amses and later Pharaohs of the same name.